PAIR-code/what-if-tool/DEVELOPMENT.md

    TensorBoard.

 ## Development Workflow
 These steps have been tested when using the bash shell and may not work in other shells.
+The build steps for local development mostly mirror production builds.
+To speed this up, you can add the [`compilation_level="BUNDLE"`flag](https://github.com/PAIR-code/what-if-tool/issues/89) to the relevant `tf_tensorboard_html_binary` build tasks.

 1. Enter your development virtualenv
    `source ~/tf/bin/activate`